Pageboy/pageboy.github.io/_posts/2021-01-09-repowering-the-boat-the-research.md

 As you will read, this states that this marinised version is rated at **35HP at 3000rpm**.

 Ok, so what we should now do is try to calculate the ideal engine size for this boat.

+**The Existing Gearbox:**

+This is a PRM Delta Hydraulic and is no longer made.
+This would be replaced by a PRM 160.

 ### Calculating the required Engine Size for *Perspectief*